Roydl/AlphaNumericComparer/README.md

 - [Open an Issue](https://github.com/Roydl/AlphaNumericComparer/issues/new) :coffee: to give me your feedback and tell me your ideas and wishes for the future :sunglasses:
 - [Open a Ticket](https://www.si13n7.com/?page=contact) :mailbox: if you don't have a GitHub account, you can contact me directly on my website :wink:
 - [Donate by PayPal](https://paypal.me/si13n7/) :money_with_wings: to buy me some cakes :cake:

-_Please note that I cannot fix bugs that are unknown to me.
-So do yourself and me the favor and get in touch with me._ :face_with_head_bandage: